bodil/bodil.github.com/content/skyrim/index.md

 ### Launching the Game

 Launch the game by opening MO2 and running SKSE through it.
+Don't launch Skyrim directly, or you won't have your mods.

 Now go meet some dogs!